developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### RFID Configuration - Action Update Firmware File

-This Managed Configuration allows an Administrator using an EMM to provide the path and file name of the file containing the firmware update to be applied and should be specified if and only if the value ***Update Firmware*** or the value ***Update Firmware and Reset Radio to Factory Defaults*** is chosen for the Managed Configuration **RFID Configuration - Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the path and file name of the file containing the firmware update to be applied and should be specified only if the value ***Update Firmware*** or the value ***Update Firmware and Reset Radio to Factory Defaults*** is chosen for the Managed Configuration **RFID Configuration - Action**.

 ### RFID Configuration - Transmit Power Level